Newtoto/comp330-cpd/README.md

 Reading each others proposals, need to work on creating a question from my artefact idea.
 Have a better idea of what I'm going to do for my artefact.
 ### Comp330 - More on Javascript:
 Worked more on NodeJS server, going to try and implement the graphics thing Garath mentioned but I forgot what it was.
 More prototyping for game project, but it doesn't feel like it's getting anywhere.
+## Week 3 - Mon 8th October
+### Comp310 - Demake presentation:
+Presented demake, going to make super meat boy, seems well scoped, still need to go through the live coding videos and pick out the useful parts.
+Wiki went reasonably well, did little bits over the 2 weeks and felt reasonably happy with my contribution and didn't feel overworked doing it.
+### Comp320 - Better idea of how it breaks down:
+Went over proposal draft with Al. It was more of a literary review mixed in but I needed to do that to be able to reference something.
+The structure of the first assignment will be more separated literary review followed by proposal.
+Going to work on draft questions this week and getting the ethics form done.
+### Comp330 - Asteroids example code:
+Feeling more productive with the game project, bit demotivating coding a solution to have the prototype shelved but I guess that's good practice.
+Going to start with the asteroids example which I have integrated with my nodeJS stuff and break it down into a barebones template of something I can work with.